 ● There are no existing safety files for Merseytravel's locations, however all available services drawings for the sites are available at the Asset Management section.

-● As previously stated the buildings will be occupied at all times during the duration of the works.
+● As previously stated the Oakdale Road maintenance facility will be occupied at all times during the duration of the works.
 If any complaints from the building staff are made about noise generated from the construction/maintenance works, then the Principal Contractor must stop the noise generating activity and immediately inform the Contract Administrator.

 The Principal Contractor must ensure that all existing building fire escape routes are kept clear of materials and equipment at all times.
 The Principal Contractor must specifically detail how he intends to control any foreseeable hazards.
 When doing so he must quote relevant applicable legislation, codes, guidance, or other applicable standards, including but not exclusively hazards from dust, chemicals used on site, vapours, noise generated, etc.